 Essay 1: The University of Texas at Austin values unique perspectives and cultivates a collaborative environment of distinct individual contributions.
 It is the first day of orientation.
 You are meeting your study group, comprised of five of your classmates from various backgrounds.
 Please introduce yourself to your new team, highlighting what drives you in your personal and professional life.

 Select only one communication method that you would like to use for your response.

 - Share a video introduction (one minute)

-This is the fourth year running that McCombs requires the applicants to write an essay on introduction to their class mates.
+This is the fourth year running that McCombs requires the applicants to write an essay on introduction to their classmates.
 McCombs allows them to delve on their personal as well as professional attributes in 250 words.
-This essay, in terms of the topic and the medium of communication, provides applicants with a flexibility and freedom to showcase their creative side.
+This essay, in terms of the topic and the medium of communication, provide applicants with flexibility and freedom to showcase their creative side.
 It is asking you to introduce yourself to your peers, so you should convey your best side and talk about the traits that you feel are the best in you.
 Considering this is your first encounter with them, you should highlight your personal and professional accomplishments, your hobbies, your history (background), and issues that pique your interest.
-The motive is to tell you future class mates who you really are.
+The motive is to tell your future classmates who you really are.